 There are other situations that require urgent communication in a bank.
 When an emergency situation develops, such as a fire, an earthquake or an active shooter, DeskAlerts will enable you to quickly communicate with the affected part of your workforce so they can take the appropriate steps to be safe.

 Emergency alert notifications can include instructions to follow – such as to evacuate or shelter in place – and even contain maps or other graphics.

-With a range of capabilities such as multi-channel messaging, targeting, the ability to schedule and time messages in advance and a 100% read rate, internal communications can be improved within your banking organization from the very first day of using DeskAlerts.
+With a range of capabilities such as multi-channel messaging, targeting, the ability to schedule and time messages in advance and a 100% read rate, business communication for financial services organizations can be improved from the very first day of using DeskAlerts.

 Internal communication in banking refers to the way that management in financial institutions shares information with employees, and vice versa.
 It can also be used to describe communication between different work teams or peer-to-peer communication.